-In accordance with the ASX Recommendations, for the financial year ended 30 September 2015, the Board received written assurance from the Managing Director & CEO and the Chief Financial Officer that the opinion contained in the declaration provided by them in accordance with section 295A of the Corporations Act 2001 (Cth) has been formed on the basis of a sound system of risk management and internal control, and that the system is operating effectively in all material respects in relation to the reporting of financial risks.
+In accordance with the ASX Recommendations, for the 2016 financial year, the Board received written assurance from the Managing Director & CEO and the Chief Financial Officer that the opinion contained in the declaration provided by them in accordance with section 295A of the Corporations Act 2001 (Cth) (the Act) has been formed on the basis of a sound system of risk management and internal control, and that the system is operating effectively in all material respects in relation to the reporting of financial risks.

-In addition, the Managing Director & CEO and Chief Financial Officer also provided equivalent declarations in respect of the financial statements for the half year ended 31 March 2015.
+In addition, the Managing Director & CEO and Chief Financial Officer also provided equivalent declarations in respect of the financial statements for the half year ended 31 March 2016.